-The Regional Council of Churches of Atlanta, the ecumenical Christian organization for greater Atlanta, welcomes churches, faith-based and secular nonprofit organizations, individuals, businesses, and others to join us for fellowship, to network with one another, and to explore ideas and issues of importance to the community.
+The Regional Council of Churches of Atlanta welcomes churches, faith-based and secular nonprofit organizations, individuals, businesses, and others to join us for fellowship, to network, and to explore ideas and issues of importance to the community.
 We work together to promote the common good, magnify the work and witness of the church, and help establish the kingdom of God throughout our region, nation, and all of creation.

 Who welcomes new babies to your congregation?
 Read more...